Mikhail Bakhtin: Career

-During the six years he spent working as a book-keeper in the town of Kustanai, he wrote several important essays, including "Discourse in the Novel".
+During the six years he spent working as a bookkeeper in the town of Kustanai, he wrote several important essays, including "Discourse in the Novel".
 In 1936, living in Saransk, he became an obscure figure in a provincial college, dropping out of view and teaching only occasionally.
 In 1937, Bakhtin moved to Kimry, a town located one hundred kilometers from Moscow.
 Here, he completed work on a book concerning the 18th-century German novel, which was subsequently accepted by the Sovetskii Pisatel' Publishing House.
 However, the only copy of the manuscript disappeared during the upheaval caused by the German invasion of 1941.

 After the amputation of a leg in 1938, Bakhtin's health improved and he became more prolific.
 In 1940, and until the end of World War II, Bakhtin lived in Moscow, where he submitted a dissertation on François Rabelais to the Gorky Institute of World Literature to obtain a postgraduate title, although the dissertation could not be defended until the war ended.
 In 1946 and 1949, the defense of this dissertation divided the scholars of Moscow into two groups: those official opponents guiding the defense, who accepted the original and unorthodox manuscript, and those other professors who were against the manuscript's acceptance.
 The book's earthy, anarchic topic was the cause of many arguments that ceased only when the government intervened.
 Ultimately, Bakhtin was denied a higher doctoral degree (Doctor of Sciences) and granted a lesser degree (Candidate of Sciences, a research doctorate), by the State Accrediting Bureau.
 Later, Bakhtin was invited back to Saransk, where he took on the position of chair of the General Literature Department at the Mordovian Pedagogical Institute.
 When, in 1957, the Institute changed from a teachers' college to a university, Bakhtin became head of the Department of Russian and World Literature.
 In 1961, Bakhtin's deteriorating health forced him to retire, and in 1969, in search of medical attention, he moved back to Moscow, where he lived until his death in 1975.

 Bakhtin's works and ideas gained popularity only after his death, and he endured difficult conditions for much of his professional life, a time in which information was often seen as dangerous and therefore was often hidden.
 As a result, the details provided now are often of uncertain accuracy.
 Also contributing to the imprecision of these details is the limited access to Russian archival information during Bakhtin's life.
 It was only after the archives became public that scholars realized that much of what they thought they knew about Bakhtin's life was false or skewed, largely by Bakhtin himself.